Symmetry and topology of hyperbolic Haldane models: Introduction

-Our analysis begins in Sec.~\ref{sec:real-space} with the construction of Haldane models on finite portions of $\{p,q\}$ hyperbolic lattices, which we call \emph{hyperbolic flakes}, for a large selection of integers $p$ and $q$.
-These flakes are embedded in the Poincar\'{e} disk and generated via vertex inflation~\cite{Jahn2020} to possess smooth open boundaries.
+The principal results of our work include the systematic mathematical characterization of Chern invariants in hyperbolic $\{p,q\}$ lattices, as well as numerically determined phase diagrams of hyperbolic Haldane models.
+Our analysis begins in Sec.~\ref{sec:real-space} with the construction of Haldane models on finite portions of $\{p,q\}$ hyperbolic lattices in the real coordinate space, henceforth called \emph{hyperbolic flakes}, for a large selection of integers $p$ and $q$.
 Using exact diagonalization, we calculate the bulk density of states (bulk DOS) as a function of the hopping phase $\phi$ for generic parameter choices.
 The bulk DOS of many \{$p, q$\} Haldane models exhibits gaps in which real-space Chern numbers~\cite{Kitaev:2006} are quantized to~$1$.
 In addition, we observe an intriguing universality in a qualitative feature of the DOS which is characterized solely by $p$, independent of $q$.
 Namely, the peaks and valleys in the DOS are centered around the same energies for models with the same $p$.
-A similar phenomenology has been observed in hyperbolic Hofstadter butterflies~\cite{Stegmaier:2021} and is also found in the DOS of hyperbolic tight-binding models with only nearest-neighbor hopping (see Fig.~\ref{supp_fig:Hnn-dos}, in Appendix~\ref{app:flake_Hh}).
 Lastly, we uncover a correlation between the topology of hyperbolic Haldane models and the geometry of the underlying lattices: Haldane models on weakly curved hyperbolic lattices predominantly exhibit nontrivial topological gaps, while those with strong curvature typically remain gapless.

 In Sec.~\ref{sec:k-space} we complement our real-space approach based on hyperbolic flakes by studying hyperbolic Haldane models on $\{p,q\}$ lattices with periodic boundary conditions using HBT.
 According to the automorphic Bloch theorem, the eigenstates of such hyperbolic lattice models obey a Bloch ansatz that is either Abelian~\cite{Maciejko:2021} or non-Abelian~\cite{Maciejko:2022}.
-In this work, we exclusively consider Abelian Bloch states $\psi_{\bs{k}}(z)$, which transform according to 1D IRs of the Fuchsian translation group:
+In this work, when applying HBT, we mean considering exclusively the Abelian Bloch states $\psi_{\bs{k}}(z)$, which transform according to 1D IRs of the Fuchsian translation group: